-When they heard the Gospel, they were immersed in the name of the Lord Yeshua.
+When they heard the gospel, they were immersed in the name of the

+Lord Yeshua.
 They had been immersed in John's immersion, but they had not immersed themselves in believer's immersion in the name of the Lord Yeshua.
 They served as a mini-Shavu'ot for this pocket of Jewish believers who had not yet heard that Yeshua, the Messiah, had come.
-When Paul, an apostle, laid hands upon them, the Ruach Ha'Kodesh came upon them.
-And the evidence that they had received true Spirit immersion was that they began speaking in different languages (nowhere does the Bible teach that the gift of tongues is anything other than known human languages)15 and prophesying, receiving direct revelation from God.
-In all, there were about twelve men (Acts 19:5-7).
+And when Paul, an emissary, laid hands upon them, the Ruach ha-Kodesh came upon them.
+And the evidence that they had received true Spirit immersion was that they began speaking in different languages (nowhere does the Bible teach that the gift of tongues is anything other than human languages)452 and prophesying, receiving direct revelation from God.
+In all, there were about twelve men (19:5-7).
 The historical situation makes this a unique experience during the transitional period of Acts.